- DL Programs Overview

 This MSES(EE) Degree Program offered via DL was designed to provide graduates of the Bettis Reactor Engineering School a solid theoretical foundation in electrical power conversion and electro-mechanical power conversion at the advanced level, complemented with electives in signal processing and control areas.
 Details here.

-Students get nominated to a degree or certificate program during their last quarter of taking courses or when they plan to finish their thesis (for programs including a thesis component only).
+Students get nominated to a degree during their last quarter of taking courses required for the degree or when they complete their thesis requirements (for programs including a thesis component only).

-In order to provide adequate lead time the following steps must be taken NLT the end of the second week of the last quarter (i.e., the expected graduation quarter).
+Students MUST take the following steps to insure they get nominated in a specific quarter NLT the end of the second week of their last quarter (i.e., the expected graduation quarter).
+Paperwork received after deadlines will postpone nomination to the following quarter.

-1. For Degree nomination only: Fill and sign the relevant Degree Checklist.
+a) Fill and sign the relevant Degree Checklist(s).

 - All NPS courses taken to satisfy minimum degree requirements must be listed, along with credits associated.